bapg-conference/bapg-conference.github.io/README.md

-# Bay Area Population Genetics Conference
+# Bay Area Population Genomics Conference

 This repository hosts the BAPG website through GitHub pages.
 If you want to update the website...